Healthcare and Life Sciences

 Director of Research Computing at BMS

-In immunotherapy oncology, predicting who will respond to a treatment is a major challenge.
+In immuno-oncology, predicting who will respond to a treatment is a major challenge.
 BMS researchers tackled this using large language models and transformers to analyze complex clinical trial data.
 The innovation was to treat diverse data—including genomics, lifestyle, and treatment details—as grammatical sentences, similar to natural language processing.
 By embedding this data alongside outcomes like survival and adverse events, BMS built a model that predicts patient outcomes with unprecedented accuracy.

 Success ultimately hinged on training models with extensive data, combining internal clinical data, public datasets, and scientific literature.
 Leveraging the DGX SuperPOD’s computational power, BMS models outperformed standard baseline transformers, transforming their data into actionable insights that could revolutionize oncology treatment strategies.